DeTaxon/halfvoid/README.md

 <h2>Introduction</h2>

 My own programming language.
-You can think of it as C++ clone.
+You can think of it as a C++ clone.

-Compiler is at early stage, and not user freandly.
+Compiler is at early stage, and not user friendly.
 It only have features that i use.

 Here is a simple program for demonstration.